 A sufficient knowledge of English or Italian is required; students whose mother tongue is neither English nor Italian will have to undergo a test of language proficiency.
 Those who fail the test will have to attend a language course.

-Towards the end of the fourth semester, the student must formally request the final exam (lectio coram) in the Secretariat.
+Towards the end of the fourth semester (deadlines are posted each semester), the student must formally request the final exam (lectio coram) at the Dean’s office.
 At that time the student consigns the following to the Dean’s Office:

 - One bound copy of the thesis and one pdf copy;

 - A list of 20 themes (list of themes): drawn up by the student, at least one from each of the courses and seminars of their specialization, taken during the biennium.
 The aim of each theme is to provide a precise topic that can be treated adequately in a 40 minute teaching exercise (lectio coram).